Zablon Simintov

-Zablon Simintov or Zebulon Simentov (Dari/Pashto: زابلون سیمینتوف; זבולון סימן-טוב; born 1959) is an Afghan-born Israeli former carpet trader and restaurateur.
-Between 2005 and his evacuation to Israel in 2021, he was widely believed to be the only Jew still living in Afghanistan.
+Zablon Simintov or Zebulon Simentov (Dari/Pashto: زابلون سیمینتوف; זבולון סימן-טוב; born 1959) is an Afghan Jewish former carpet trader and restaurateur.
+Between 2005 and his evacuation from the country in 2021, he was widely believed to be the only Jew still living in Afghanistan.
 He was also the caretaker of and lived in the Kabul synagogue, the only synagogue in the Afghan capital city Kabul.
 On 7 September 2021, shortly after the Taliban takeover, he left Afghanistan with the help of a private security company that had been organized by Israeli-American businessman Mordechai Kahana and American rabbi Moshe Margaretten from the Tzedek Association.

 Early life

 Simintov was born into an Orthodox Jewish family in the city of Herat in 1959, where he spent most of his early life until his eventual relocation to Kabul.
 His residence was severely damaged during the Taliban's rise to power in the Second Afghan Civil War, which forced him to move into the city's only synagogue.
 Despite that most Jews had already departed from the country by this time, with the majority settling down in Israel, Simintov did not permanently relocate; he briefly lived in Turkmenistan but returned to Kabul in 1998, by which time the Taliban had officially established the Islamic Emirate of Afghanistan.
 Simintov was detained, jailed and abused several times by Taliban militants during this period, and was also extorted by the group at his carpet warehouse in 2001.
 Simintov is also known during this time period for his heavily publicized feud with Yitzhak Levi (Ishaq Levi), another Afghan Jew; it has been claimed that the two were expelled from a Taliban-led jail due to their constant fighting.